 Student Aid Programs

-Cuyahoga Community College (Tri-C) awards grants and work-study employment in the Student Financial Aid & Scholarships Office.
-Students must complete a Free Application for Federal Student Aid (FAFSA) for consideration of all federal financial aid and scholarship programs available at Tri-C. For definitions of commonly used financial aid terms, please see our glossary.
+Cuyahoga Community College (Tri-C) awards grants and work-study employment in the Student Financial Aid and Scholarships office.
+Students must complete a Free Application for Federal Student Aid (FAFSA) for consideration of all federal financial aid and scholarship programs available at Tri-C. For definitions of commonly used financial aid terms, please see this glossary.

 All forms of financial aid have certain criteria that must be met to receive and maintain eligibility.
 Because funding is limited, students must adhere to the priority filing deadlines, established by Tri-C, to ensure consideration for campus-based programs, such as the Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS) funding.
 Consideration for these funds is given to eligible students on a first-come, first-served basis.
 Tri-C also awards a limited amount of Ohio College Opportunity Grant (OCOG) for students who have an approved Ohio Education and Training Voucher.

 Federal Pell Grant